swisstxt/cloudstack-nagios/README.md

 Cloudstack Nagios helps you monitoring your Cloudstack environment with Nagios.
 Cloudstack Nagios uses the Cloudsdtack API to collect information about system vm's and cloudstack ressources.

+## Prerequisites

+  * Cloudstack Root Admin keys must be used.
+  * In order to connect to system vms the private ssh key found on the Cloudstack management server under /var/lib/cloud/management/.ssh/id_rsa must be used.
+  * The system vms must be reachable over SSH (default port 3922) from the nagios server executing the checks.
+    * check with 'ssh -i /var/lib/cloud/management/.ssh/id_rsa -p 3922 <router_mgmt_ip>'

 ## Installation

 Install the cloudstack-cli gem: